Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 • Test your pool’s chemical levels with a liquid or strip pool testing kit.

-• Wear protective gear that comes to your arms and legs to avoid acid burns on the skin, as well as goggles to prevent droplets in the eyes.
+• Wear protective gear on your arms and legs to avoid acid burns on the skin and goggles to prevent droplets from entering your eyes.

 • Dilute the acid before dumping it into the water to reach the right chemistry.
-Always dilute it by filling a bucket with water first and then add the chemical – never add the chemical first.
-Don’t pour the acid directly into the water without diluting it first as it could cause a harmful, chemical reaction.
+Always dilute it by filling a bucket with water first and then adding the chemical—never add the chemical first.
+Don’t pour the acid directly into the water without diluting it first, as it could cause a harmful chemical reaction.

 • Walk around the pool, slowly pouring in the diluted acid to distribute it evenly.